Simpler is Faster: Practical Distance Reporting by Sorting Along a Space-Filling Curve: Space-filling curves and data structure Space-filling curves and data structure

-Algorithm~\ref{alg:zcurve} implements what is commonly known as the Z-curve, or Morton, encoding.
+Algorithm~\ref{alg:zcurve} implements what is commonly known as the Z-curve, or Morton encoding.
 These are widely used in quadtrees, as they provide an efficient means to determine, for any point~$q$ and quadtree level~$\ell$, a bit string that uniquely identifies the hypercube at level~$\ell$ containing~$q$.
 This property enables the use of quadtrees without pointers~\cite{Chang1995Parallel, Sundar2008Bottom, tang2001linear,zhang2013inverted, zhang2019efficient}.

 A quadtree supports distance reporting queries as follows: Given a query $(q, \delta)$, it computes the smallest axis-aligned hypercube~$Q$ that contains the ball~$B_\delta(q)$.
 It then identifies all nodes at level~$\lceil \log \|B_\delta(q) \| \rceil$ that intersect~$Q$.
 For each such node~$C$, it traverses its descendant leaves and reports the points in those leaves that lie within~$B_\delta(q)$.
-By Definition~\ref{def:recursive_SFC}, Lemma~\ref{lem:equal} and Algorithm~\ref{alg:query}, we thereby show that process is equivalent to the heuristic proposed by Asano et al.~\cite{ASANO19973}.
+By Definition~\ref{def:recursive_SFC}, Lemma~\ref{lem:equal} and Algorithm~\ref{alg:query}, we thereby show that process is equivalent to the heuristic proposed by~\cite{ASANO19973}.

 There is a crucial distinction: our quadtree is purely conceptual.
 We neither construct nor traverse a tree.
 Instead, we operate solely on a sorted array.
-While quadtree distance queries follow the same high-level logic, they do so in an involved and less efficient manner:

-\begin{itemize}[noitemsep] \item Regular quadtrees incur significant overhead because leaves are not stored contiguously. \item Pointer-free quadtrees use hash maps or dictionaries to map Morton codes to quadtree nodes~\cite{Sundar2008Bottom, zhang2013inverted, zhang2019efficient}, which introduces a significant lookup overhead. \item Karras~\cite{Karras2012Octrees} lays out quadtree cells in an array such a Morton codes directly address the corresponding quadtree cells.
+While quadtree distance queries follow the same high-level logic, they do so in an involved and less efficient manner: \begin{itemize}[noitemsep] \item Regular quadtrees incur significant overhead because leaves are not stored contiguously. \item Pointer-free quadtrees use hash maps or dictionaries to map Morton codes to quadtree nodes~\cite{Sundar2008Bottom, zhang2013inverted, zhang2019efficient}, which introduces a significant lookup overhead. \item Karras~\cite{Karras2012Octrees} lays out quadtree cells in an array such that Morton codes directly address the corresponding quadtree cells.
 However, this approach still stores the entire tree.
 In contrast, we store only the leaves: i.e., the point set~$P$ sorted along the Z-curve. \end{itemize}